MattJones-Cloudticity/policies/source/sections/19-employees_policy.md

 1. All new workforce members, including contractors, are given training on security policies and procedures, including operations security, within 30 days of employment.
    * Records of training are kept for all workforce members.
-   * Upon completion of training, workforce members send an email (or alternate communication) to marija@cloudticity.com and nicole@cloudticity.com.
+   * Upon completion of training, workforce members send an email (or alternate communication) to Marija Bulatovic and Nicole Chaika.
    * Cloudticity training is provided annually at a company offsite where all workforce members are present.
    * Employees must complete this training before accessing production systems containing ePHI.
 2. All workforce members are granted access to formal organizational policies, which include the sanction policy for security violations.